 It may even help to take a picture of everything and match it up to someone else’s run commute gear picture so that you can make sure that you didn’t miss anything.
 Also, be sure to think ahead—frozen soup is a better idea than liquid soup and ziploc bags are great for your laptop and food.

 Also, be sure to think about how you plan to run commute.
 Are you going to run both ways?
-Or you are going to carpool/take public transportation to work and run home, or vice versa?
+Or are you going to carpool/take public transportation to work and run home, or vice versa?
 Who might be able to carpool with you?
 And so forth.

 Kate Schwartz covers all the different permutations of run commuting as well as some other ways to shake up your commute.
 You could even consider biking sometimes to work to get in your cross training.